EDI API Server User Guide

 JSON vs NDJSON

 The API server can produce well-formed JSON for input files of any size.
-The JSON response is an array of objects, where each object is a claim, a payment, member coverage record, or EDI transaction.
+The JSON response is an array of objects, where each object is a claim, a payment, a member coverage record, or an EDI transaction.

 For large files, use a streaming parser instead of deserializing the entire JSON array into memory.

 For most large-file workflows, we recommend NDJSON.
-The NDJSON response contains the same objects as the JSON response, but without the enclosing array.
+The NDJSON response contains the same objects as the JSON response but without the enclosing array.
 Each object is written on a separate line.

 Here is a Python example: